kiakeshmiri/LightBulbs/README.md

 # Intro

-This project intentially desgned to show briefly Animation in Tabs and a simple theme.
+This project intentially designed to show briefly Animation in Tabs and a simple theme.

-I wrote a simple e2e test scenario which test cases can be added to it later. it needs karma and protractor server to be installed on local machine.
+I wrote a simple e2e test scenario which test cases can be added to it later.
+It needs karma and protractor server to be installed on local machine.

-I wanted to simulate 2 modes mannaul and automatic so I created a tab for a variable room with variable light bulbs and a room with 100 light bulbs which 100 people enter than room later.
-I know this was necessary based on description but I added to show how BehaviorSubject works. in addition to that it will display smooth materla animation.
+I wanted to simulate 2 modes, manual and automatic.
+I created a tab for a variable room with variable light bulbs as well as a room with  100 fixed light bulbs.
+100 people will enter that room later.
+I know this was not necessary based on description, but I added it to show how BehaviorSubject works.
+Additionaly, it will display a smooth material animation.

 The web page is very simple.
 I did not add any style or custom theme.

-Since this is a very small project, I have not enabled modules lazy loading meaning no there's additional modules beyond Material Module.
-However I created nested folders (i.e. home/room) and placed UI components in there. in future we can add their own module to folder if needed.
+Since this is a very small project, I have not enabled lazy loading, meaning there's no additional modules beyond Material Module.
+However, I created nested folders (i.e. home/room) and placed UI components in there.
+In future, we can add their own modules to the folder if needed.

 # LightBulbs